pabloUrizar/ADS_Labo3/Labo03.md

 ### 2. What do the following commands do?
 > a. cat /usr/share/doc/nano/README | grep -i edit

 It will display the lines that contain the word "edit" in the provided README file.
-The -i ignore case distinctions in patterns and input data.
+The -i option ignore case distinctions in patterns and input data.
+So each 'edit' word will match, whether there are lowercase or uppuercase dosen't impact the result.

 > b. ./out 2>&1 | grep –i eeeee

 stderr will be redirected to stdout so both will be displayed in the command prompt.
-From the obtained result, we will keep only the lines that contain "eeeee".
+Then we search for a line containing the sequence 'eeeee' with or without any 'E' due to the -i.Nothing is found so there is no result.

 > c. ./out 2>&1 >/dev/null | grep –i eeeee

-stderr will be redirected to stdout but it does not change anything because stderr was already directed to the command prompt output.
-Then, only the lines that contain "eeeee" will be displayed.
+stderr will be redirected to stdout so to the command prompt output.
+Then, stdout is redirected to the file /dev/null.
+Each 'E' without any 'O' are printed on command prompt and each 'O' printed in the null file.
+As the grep functions searches for matches in the command promt, the 'EEEEE' is a match and print as result.

 ### 3. Write commands to perform the following tasks:
 > a.
 Produce a recursive listing, using ls , of files and directories in your